New HP Specter x360. Appearance, materials, control elements, assembly

 Equipment

 The HP Specter X360 2018 laptop with a silver case comes with a black power supply and charger, which is not entirely clear.
-It would be more correct and aesthetically pleasing if they were painted in the same color.
-The complete case is fast
+It would be more correct and aesthetically pleasing if they were painted the same color.
+Complete case is fast

-The design turned out to be very successful and, most importantly, it stands out among the mass of similar solutions of competitors.
+The design turned out to be very successful and most importantly, it stands out among the mass of similar competitor solutions.
 You can feel it as soon as you take the laptop out of the box.
-The case feels solid and high-quality, and a pleasant tactile metal was used for its manufacture.
+The body feels high-quality and monolithic, and tactile metal was used for its manufacture.
 But it is different from what was used in the MacBook.
 It is not so smooth and rather rough tactilely.

-When you look at the rear of the HP Specter X360 Convertible Laptop, one gets the impression that it is a sandwich, in which the two halves do not seem to be connected to each other.
-Although, of course, this is not the case in reality.
-Hinges are used for fixing, which allows the display to rotate 360 degrees.
+When you look at the HP Specter X360 convertible laptop from the back, you get the impression that it is a sandwich whose two halves seem to be not connected to each other.
+Although, of course, in reality this is not the case.
+Hinges are used for fixation, which allows you to rotate the display a full 360 degrees.

-There are plenty of ports dotted throughout the body, allowing you to connect everything you need for work and play.
-It will be easier to list them.
+There are many ports throughout the body, allowing you to connect everything you need for work and entertainment.
+It will be easier to list them in a list.

 The following elements were installed on the right side: